githubsatelliteworkshops/codeql/javascript.md

     <summary>Hint</summary>

     - Complete the same process as above.
+    - We already found a `DataFlow::Node` in Section 1 as the result of calling `jquery()` and predicates on it.
-    - Remember that the argument of a call to `$` is a sink for XSS vulnerabilities.
+    - Remember that the first argument of a call to `$` is a sink for XSS vulnerabilities.

     </details>
     <details>